hypo69/hypo/docs/gemini/en/consultant/src/endpoints/advertisement/facebook/scenarios/login.md

 """
 Module for Facebook login scenarios.

-This module provides functions for logging into Facebook using a given webdriver instance.
+This module provides functions for logging into Facebook using a provided webdriver instance.
 """
-import json
+import sys
 from pathlib import Path
 from typing import Dict
 from src import gs